 - Directions:

-- Marinade chicken in lemon juice and herbs.
+- Marinate chicken in lemon juice and herbs.

-- Place in the crockpot and cook on low for 6-8 hours.
+- Put in crockpot and cook on low for 6–8 hours.

-- Advice: Pair with steamed vegetables for a healthy meal.
+- Advice: Pair with steamed veggies for a healthy meal.

 4.6 Recipe 6: Chicken and Rice